wildfly/wildfly-build-tools/README.md

 but should instead use references of the form:
 <artifact name="${org.hibernate:hibernate-core}"/>.
 These artifact references will
 be replaces by concrete references to a specific version or a <resource> reference when the server is provisioned.
-Because the version is not hard coded into the module.xml files this makes it possible to override the version of specific artifacts at provisioning time.
+This makes it possible to override the version of specific artifacts at provisioning time.
+In addition, version numbers can be automatically added to module descriptors of version 1.6 or later by adding a verion attribute whose argument is either a fixed version string or one of the given artifact references.
+The version number will appear on stack traces on Java 9 and later.

 **content**: contains files that are copied into the server.